 It’s like The Evil Dead but with green jam, Donald Pleasance, and no sense of humor.
 Watch, laugh, eat jelly on toast and ponder the nature of good and evil.
 Or just wonder if it’s some kind of metaphysical non-sequitur.

 Unfortunately, the high-minded (?) ideas are never matched by the actual product.
-Lucifer, archangels, zombies in painted latex, an attack at a performance of a Passion Play, a male bully who grows breasts (don’t ask), and even a freaky homo-erotic shower scene reminiscent of Carrie will keep you riveted to the whole bizarre enterprise.
+Lucifer, archangels, zombies in latex, an attack at a performance of a Passion Play, a male bully who grows breasts (don’t ask), and even a freaky homo-erotic shower scene will keep you riveted to the whole bizarre enterprise.
 It’s just too strange to be true.

 This arm is killing me!
 (Fahey)